zhast/aragon_technical/README.md

 - Fixed port configuration between frontend and backend
 - Upgraded AWS SDK from v2 to v3 for improved performance and modern features
 - Fixed S3 bucket configuration and permissions for public image access
+- Implemented face detection using AWS Rekognition to reject images with too small faces or multiple faces

+## Image Validation Details

+The system performs several validation checks on uploaded images:

+### 1. Resolution Validation

+- Rejects images that don't meet minimum dimensions (800x600 pixels)
+- Implemented using the Sharp library to extract image metadata

+### 2. Format Validation

+- Accepts only JPG, PNG, and HEIC formats
+- Client-side validation in the frontend using file extension and MIME type checks
+- HEIC files are rejected in the current version (conversion to be fully implemented)

+### 3. Blur Detection

+- Uses Laplacian variance method to detect blurry images
+- Converts image to grayscale and applies Laplacian filter to detect edges
+- Calculates variance of the Laplacian values as a measure of sharpness
+- Images with a variance below 20 are considered too blurry and rejected
+- Implemented using the Sharp library for image processing

+### 4. Similarity Detection

+- Uses a simple perceptual hash algorithm to detect similar images
+- Resizes image to 8x8 pixels, converts to grayscale, and generates a binary hash
+- Current implementation is a placeholder for demonstration purposes
+- Production implementation would compare against previously uploaded images

+### 5. Face Detection (AWS Rekognition)

+- Uses AWS Rekognition API to detect and analyze faces in images
+- Rejects images with no faces detected
+- Rejects images with multiple faces (requires exactly one face)
+- Rejects images where the face is too small (face area < 5% of image area)
+- Face size is calculated using the bounding box coordinates returned by Rekognition

 ## Running the Project